top of page

 • Physician Associate and Advance Care Practitioner Clinical Supervisor

-I am the lead GP for clinical placements at Woodseats medical centre.
-This involves delivering direct clinical
+I am the lead GP for clinical placements at Woodseats Medical Centre.
+This involves delivering

-teaching on the primary care management of patients to trainee allied health professionals.
+direct clinical teaching on the primary care management of patients to trainee allied health

 • Training Program Director